 CUTTING BUTTERNUT SQUASH

-- Cutting butternut squash: Hacking into a butternut squash can be tricky, especially if you are trying to seesaw your way through the squash with a dull knife.
-I’ve done that so many times in the past, and I was always afraid of losing a finger along the way.
+Hacking into a butternut squash can be tricky, especially if you are trying to seesaw your way through the squash with a dull knife.
 Using a good sharp knife makes a huge difference.
-Just chop off a bit of the top, stand the squash upright, and cut the squash down the middle.
+First, slice off a bit of the top and bottom.
+If the squash is short, stand the squash upright, and slice the squash down the middle.